tylermcrobert/svelte-sanity-image/README.md

 This component extends the standard `<img />` element, so you can use any native attributes or events.

-An example of creating a wrapper component:
+An example creating a wrapper component:

 ```svelte
 <script lang="ts">